aloneguid/bt/Writerside/topics/portable-mode.md

 # Portable Mode

-Browser Tamer fully supports "portable mode".
+%product% fully supports "portable mode".
 However, you have to manually enable it as it is uncommon.

 > **Portable mode**
 >